lspestrip/Stripeline.jl/docs/src/simulation_tutorial.md

 Open now the input map, that is to say the sky you want to scan with your instrument.
 You can find two example input maps (with two different resolutions) here: https://github.com/lspestrip/Stripeline.jl/tree/master/test/testfiles.

-Those maps have been produced with PySM and are specific for the STRIP case: they are 43 GHz maps of polarized emission only (cmb, synchrotron and dust).
+Those maps have been produced with [PySM](https://github.com/bthorne93/PySM_public) and are specific for the STRIP case: they are 43 GHz maps of polarized emission only (cmb, synchrotron and dust).
-If you want to produce your own input map, you can use this script: https://github.com/silviacaprioli/PySMforSTRIP/blob/master/PySMmap_production.py.
+If you want to produce your own input map, you can use this python [script](https://github.com/silviacaprioli/PySMforSTRIP/blob/master/PySMmap_production.py).

 ```
 inputmap = Healpix.readMapFromFITS(raw"PySM_inputmap_nside256.fits", 2 , Float64)